simon-k/NancyByExample/README.md

 Here are some quotes from the famous guys:

 Scott Hanselman<br/>
 _"Nancy is a very complete and sophisticated framework with a LOT of great code to explore.
-It's extremely modular and flexible.
-It works with ASP.NET, with WCF, on Azure, with Owin, alongside Umbraco, with Mono, and so much more.
-I'm looking forward to exploring their .NET Core version as it continues development."_
+It's extremely modular and flexible."_
 [Link](https://www.hanselman.com/blog/ExploringAMinimalWebAPIWithNETCoreAndNancyFX.aspx)

 Technology Radar by ThoughtWorks (Martin Fowler)<br/>